deltachat/deltachat-pages/en/help.md

 and for all members of the green-checkmarked chat.

-**Your contact sent a mail through a webmail interface or another e-mail app and will get back to use Delta Chat soon again.**
+**Your contact sent a mail through a webmail interface or another e-mail app and will get back to using Delta Chat soon again.**

-Simply accept the warning.
+If you are sure that the contact sometimes uses webmail, or another mail app lacking end-to-end encryption, then you may accept the warning.
 As soon as your contact uses Delta Chat again, guaranteed end-to-end encryption will be automatically re-established.

-**Your contact stopped using Delta Chat at all**
+**Your contact stopped using Delta Chat entirely**

-Accept the warning and remove the contact from any active green-checkmarked group (which you can find in "Shared chats" in the Contact profile).

-Don't fret too much about the "May not be end-to-end encrypted anymore" warning.
 Sometimes remaining in contact is more important than end-to-end encryption.
-Chances are that ["Transport Layer Encryption" (TLS)](#tls) still meaningfully protects the confidentiality of your messages between your device and the e-mail server.
+["Transport Layer Encryption" (TLS)](#tls) may still meaningfully protect the confidentiality of your messages between your device and the e-mail server.
+But without end-to-end encryption you and your contract are trusting your e-mail server to not read or manipulate your messages, and to not hand them to third parties.

+In any case, you can not do much else than accept the warning.
+Please also remove the contact from any active green-checkmarked group which you can find in "Shared chats" in the Contact profile.
+This spares your contact from getting "unreadable" messages.

+If the contact removed Delta Chat because of buggy or undesirable behaviour, please consider posting to our [support forum](https://support.delta.chat) to help us identify and address common problems.
+Thanks!

 ### Are attachments (pictures, files, audio etc.) end-to-end encrypted?